DVC-Viking-Robotics/webapp/README.md

 # How to Contribute
 check out our [contributing guidelines](https://github.com/DVC-Viking-Robotics/about-us/blob/master/Contributing%20Guidelines.rst)

+# How to add or change the documentation
+check out our guide on [contributing documentation](https://github.com/DVC-Viking-Robotics/about-us/blob/master/Contributing%20Documentation.rst)

 ## Setup instructions
 ```bash
 # Clone the repository and its submodules